-There’s something magical about movies that can transport you to far away lands from the comfort of your living room.
-Over the years we have been inspired to travel by movies we have watched.
+There’s something magical about movies about travel.
+They have the ability to transport people to far away lands from the comfort of their living room.
+Over the years movies about traveling the world have inspired us to do just that.
 Some made us laugh, some made us cry, but they all made us dream of adventure.
-We hope you enjoy our choices of the best movies that will make you want to travel.
+We hope you enjoy our choices of the best travel movies to watch at home.

 This movie tells the epic journey of two friends, “Che” Guevara and Alberto Granado as they travel from Brazil to Peru on motorcycle.
-Along the way they learn a lot about the human condition and themselves, with the South American scenery providing the backdrop.
+Along the way they learn a lot about the human condition and themselves.
+The South American scenery provides a breathtaking backdrop.
 If a trip to South America is in your future, you will definitely want to watch this before you go.

 This is a beautifully told story of a mysterious stranger (Ralph Fiennes) who is cared for by British Allies during World War II.
 Throughout the movie the mystery of his identity begins to unravel, and an incredible tale of passion, travel, and adventure begins to unfold.
 The story is set in Italy and Egypt with spectacular scenery filmed in Tunisia and Tuscany.

 Leonardo DiCaprio stars as Frank Abagnale, Jr., a real life con artist who spent four years impersonating an airline pilot, a doctor, and a lawyer, all before he turned 21.
-All the while he’s pursued by a dedicated FBI agent named Carl Hanratty (Tom Hanks) while cashing more than $2.5 million in fraudulent checks in 26 countries.
-Hanratty is always one step behind Abagnale’s spontaneous wits.
+While doig this he cashed more than $2.5 million in fraudulent checks in 26 countries.
+Throughout the movie he is pursued by a dedicated FBI agent named Carl Hanratty (Tom Hanks) Hanratty is always one step behind Abagnale’s spontaneous wits.
 Clever and charming, it definitely keeps you entertained.

-An epic set against the breathtaking landscapes of ancient China, this film combines the exhilarating martial arts choreography by Yuen Wo-Ping (The Matrix) with the sensitivity and classical storytelling of an Ang Lee film.
+An epic film set against the breathtaking landscapes of ancient China, this film combines the exhilarating martial arts choreography and the classical story telling of an Ang Lee film.
 The result is something truly unexpected: romantic, emotionally powerful entertainment.

 11. The Lord of the Rings/Hobbit films

 No list would be complete without the movies that jump started the tourism industry in New Zealand.
-The Lord of the Rings Trilogy (The Fellowship of the Ring, The Two Towers, and The Return of the King) along with The Hobbit Trilogy created a demand for travel to the land Down Under like never before.
+The Lord of the Rings Trilogy (The Fellowship of the Ring, The Two Towers, and The Return of the King) along with The Hobbit Trilogy created a demand for travel to New Zealand like never before.
 It seems everyone wants to visit the shire where Bilbo Baggins lived with his fellow Hobbits.

 The movie recounts the adventures of Gustave H (Ralph Fiennes), a legendary concierge at a famous European hotel between the wars, and Zero Moustafa, the lobby boy who becomes his most trusted friend.
 The story involves the theft and recovery of a priceless Renaissance painting and the battle for an enormous family fortune, all against the back-drop of a suddenly and dramatically changing Continent.
 Set in the fictitious Republic of Zubrowka, the movie was mostly filmed in the Saxony region of Germany.

 The first time I saw this movie, I wanted to be Julie Delpy, a French grad student who meets Ethan Hawke on a train traveling from Budapest to Vienna.
-The two only have one day and night to get to know each other, yet there is an obvious spark between them and a relationship built on simplicity and honesty.
+They only have one day and night to get to know each other, yet there is an obvious spark between them.
 This movie later became a trilogy with Before Sunset and Before Midnight, but the original is the best in my opinion.